t-flora/astro-personal-website/src/pages/about.md

 heroImage: "/placeholder-about.jpg"
 ---

 Hi!
-I'm a sales engineer interested in web development, with a degree in data science.
+I'm a sales engineer who's been working with web development and has a degree in data science.

+In my spare time I'm usually figuring out how Linux works, reading articles on anything from Roman cement to the elections in Madagascar, hiking, or learning something entirely new.